When is the Best Time to Trek the Annapurna Base Camp?

 Six Essential Tips for Annapurna Base Camp Trek 7 Days

-Acclimatize and hydrate regularly
+Acclimatize and hydrate regularly.

-Prepare and pack properly
+Prepare and pack appropriately.

-Start your trek early
+Start your trtrekarly.

-Hire a guide and a porter
+Hire a guide and a porter.

 The guide is also your helping hand in case of any emergencies.
 A porter helps you to share the weight of your heavy luggage.
 Some guides also work as porters.

-Get Proper training and a balanced diet
+Get Proper training and a balanced diet.

-Get a Travel insurance
+Get a Travel Insurance

 Annapurna Base Camp Trek 7 Days Packing List